Desmond Tutu: Moral giant who told us what we needed to hear

 A new crop of leaders must emerge from the comfort of the shadows of Tutu and his generations and speak the truth of the day to leaders who have abandoned the truth in pursuit of selfish ends.

 Tutu’s wish for a rainbow must be realised, founded on equality and equal economic participation.
+Tutu is a moral giant we should treasure.
+His life was worth a thousand lives.

 Also read: Archbishop Desmond Tutu has passed away